 - 1. Conduct a search in PubMed - 2.
 Select the results you want to export by ticking their boxes immediately to the left of the article titles. - 3.
 Just below the search box you will see Send to, which lets you send references to Citation manager. - 4.
 By default, the system will create a file of the selected references; you can choose to export All results or All results on this page, if you prefer. - 5.
-Depending on which browser you're using and how it is set up, the downloaded file may be available in the bottom left of the screen.
-Click the file and your PubMed references should then be directly imported into your Zotero library.
-In Firefox, you'll be asked What should Firefox do with this file?
-Select Zotero (you may need to click on Other... and Browse... first and navigate to where Zotero is saved [Program Files (x86)]). - 6.
-If this method does not work (e.g., it imports the references into another reference manager you have installed), go to File > Import... in Zotero, select 'A file' then Next > and navigate to the file in your Downloads folder.
+Any browser you're using should show downloaded files at the top-right of the window.
+It is more reliable to not click on files here but follow the procedure in point 6. below. - 6.
+In Zotero, go to File > Import..., keep 'A file...' selected, then click Continue and navigate to the file in your Downloads folder.
 Select it and click Open.
-The references will be imported into a new collection (folder).
+The references will be imported into a new Zotero 'collection' (folder). - 7.
+The reference should now be in your Zotero library.

-Exporting Results from Medline Ovid
+Exporting Results from MEDLINE Ovid

 - 1. On the SOLO homepage under Useful links go to Databases A-Z. - 2.
 Type Medline in the Search for Databases box and click Go. - 3.
 Click on the link MEDLINE (Ovid).
 This will open a new window. - 4.
 Conduct your search in Advanced Search.
-For this exercise deselect 'Map Term to Subject Heading' to search with keywords only.
+For this exercise deselect 'Map Term to Subject Heading' to search with keywords only. - 5.
+In the results, select some (if practicing, choose the first few) by clicking in the box to the left of each reference.
+You can export up to 1000 references at a time.

-- 5. In the results, select some (if practicing, choose the first ten) by clicking in the box to the left of each reference.
-You can export up to 1000 references at a time. - 6.
-When you have selected your results click on Export
+6. When you have selected your results click on Export

 - 7. Change the Format to RIS and in Fields choose Complete Reference.
 Then click Export. - 8.
-Click the file in your browser's downloads to complete the import.
-If using Firefox, it may ask what to do with the file.
-Choose Save File and then find it in your PC's Downloads folder.
-Select and right-click it, then choose Open with > Zotero (you might need to browse to Program Files > Zotero). - 9.
-These new results will now also appear in your Zotero library.
+In Zotero, go to File > Import..., keep 'A file...' selected, then click Continue and navigate to the file in your Downloads folder.
+Select it and click Open.
+The references will be imported into a new Zotero 'collection' (folder). - 9.
+The reference should now be in your Zotero library.